DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Model

 \subsubsection{Baseline: tile supervised WSI-label learning}

 We compare against a tile-supervised method as used in, \eg, \cite{kather-nature-msi, kather-nature-pan-cancer-histogenomics} and \cite{fu-nature-pan-cancer-histogenomics}.
-In these models, the patient-level label is assigned to each tile from the tumor bed, and the classification task is defined to predict the WSI-level label directly from each individual tile.
-The final WSI-level prediction is defined as a variant of the majority vote, computed as the proportion of positively labeled tiles, that is:
+In these models, the patient-level label is assigned to each tile from the tumor bed, and the classification task is defined to predict the WSI-level label directly from a single tile.
+The final WSI-level prediction is defined as a variant of the majority vote, computed as the mean of all tile predictions, that is:

-where $I_m$ is the number of tiles for patient $m$ and $p_i^m$ is the two-dimensional class probability vector of tile $i$ for patient $m$ with the last index belonging to the positive class.
+where $I_m$ is the number of tiles for patient $m$ and $p_i^m$ is the class probability of tile $i$ for patient $m$ belonging to the positive class.

-On TCGA-BC we follow the approach of \cite{kather-nature-pan-cancer-histogenomics} and train a ShufflenetV2 for $4$ epochs with a learning rate of $5\times10^{-5}$ and a batch size of $512$.
-Whereas, on TCGA-CRCk, we follow the approach of \cite{kather-nature-msi} and train a ResNet18 for 50 epochs with a batch size of $256$, learning rate of $10^{-6}$ (selected following a hyperparameter search).
+On TCGA-BC we follow the approach of \cite{kather-nature-pan-cancer-histogenomics} and train a ShufflenetV2 for 10,000 steps (approximately $4$ epochs) with a learning rate of $5\times10^{-5}$ and a batch size of $512$.
+Whereas, on TCGA-CRCk, we follow the approach of \cite{kather-nature-msi} and train a ResNet18 for 20,000 steps (approximately 100 epochs) with a batch size of $256$, learning rate of $10^{-6}$ (selected following a hyperparameter search in the original paper).
 For both datasets, we use the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.99$, without a learning rate schedule, and evaluate the performance every 100 steps.
+Each image is augmented with a random flip-transform (horizontal flip with $p=0.5$, vertical flip with $p=0.5$, random rotation of $0$, $90$, $180$, or $270$ degrees with equal probability.

 The convolutional layers are initialized using either an ImageNet pre-trained network or a self-supervised pre-trained network on histopathology tiles as presented in section~\ref{section-model-ssl}.
 The final fully connected layers are re-initialized using He initialization.
 In contrast to \cite{kather-nature-pan-cancer-histogenomics} we fine-tune all layers instead of only the last layers.